All Products

 Data access failures, automatic data deletion failures, and unexpected billing

-To maintain access to the .dlsdata/ directory and objects in the directory, do not select Deny Access for Authorized Operation when you configure a bucket policy for a bucket for which OSS-HDFS is enabled.
+To maintain access to the .dlsdata/ directory and objects within, do not select Deny Access for Authorized Operation when you configure a bucket policy for a bucket for which OSS-HDFS is enabled.

 Bucket policies